psuanm5030/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: So, what's my deal?
+subtitle: Get to know me!
 ---

 ![Andy Pic](/psuanm5030.github.io/img/Andy_Headshot_cropped.png){: style="width: 40%; float: left; margin: 4px 10px 0px 0px; border: 1px solid #000000;"} **My name is Andy Miller.**

-I've been working for a Fortune 500 company leading their visualization and self-service analytics initiative.
-My day-to-day consists of leading a team of data scientists to drive value through improving corporate performance with analytics.
-Further, I lead Mylan's global “Center of Excellence,” engraining a culture of doing more with the data we have, utilizing our best resource — our people.
-I have a passion enabling visual analytics in a variety of ways.
+I've currently lead data visualization for a Fortune 500 pharmaceutical company.
+My day-to-day consists of leading a team of data scientists and visualization experts to drive value through improving corporate performance with analytics.
+In this role, I lead Mylan's global “Center of Excellence,” engraining a culture of doing more with the data we have, utilizing our best resource — our people.
+I have a passion enabling visual analytics in a variety of ways, using a variety of tools.

-I first started my career becoming a CPA and auditor of financial, operational, and compliance related processes.
-Then I changed paths, focusing on audit analytics, searching for fraud and inefficiencies using analytics.
-This then led me to my current position as the leader of our Visualization and Self-Service department.
+I began my career working for Ernst & Young, a large professional services firm, becoming a CPA while working as an auditor of financial, operational, and compliance related processes & controls.
+I then took an opportunity at a young Internal Audit department within a growing pharmaceutical company where I led audits around the world.
+I soon became infatuated with analytics and focused on developing an audit analytics program to enable more efficient and effective audit practices.
+This led to me joining the Strategic Analytics function as a founding member.

 Here are some key things to know about me: